CtrlK

 Progressive Disclosure

-For a simple, single-purpose skill under 50 lines, the structure is appropriate.
-Clear prerequisite callout, concise overview, and well-organized numbered steps.
-No need for external references.
+For a simple, single-purpose skill under 50 lines, the content is well-organized with a clear prerequisite callout and numbered steps.
+No need for external references given the scope.

 3 / 3